BartGo/gam-forth/README.md

 "Klątwa" and "Władcy Ciemności" were also ported to Commodore C-64.

 The original 5.25" floppy disks were digitized by Trub.

+Review, source selection and README by BartGo (Bartosz Gołda).

 ## Index